Governor Information required under Transparency for Academic Year 2021-22

 Until his term of office expired in 2020, Terry was a Board member of the Adviza Partnership (a large Thames Valley charity providing careers advice across all ages), for the last six years of which he was Chair of the main Board.

 In December 2019, Terry joined the Europa School UK Board of Governors as a co-opted Governor appointed by the Governing Body.
-He is a member of the Finance, Audit and General Purposes Committee and chairs the Premises and Liaison Committee.
+He is a member of the Finance, Audit and General Purposes Committee.
 He was appointed Chair of Governors in October 2021.

 Andrew Brent